factcast/factcast/factcast-site/documentation/content/migration/_index.md

 #### basic-auth setup is enforced

-By default, when executing without security enabled, you need to supply a property 'insecure=true' via commandline or propertyfile to get away with just a warning.
+By default, when executing without security enabled, you need to supply a property 'factcast.insecure=true' via commandline or propertyfile to get away with just a warning.
 If you don't, factcast will exit with errorcode 1.

 ## Upgrading to 0.1.0